CemGEMS web app tutorial¶

 In the process of user registration or password reset, it may happen that the email with the confirmation code gets trapped into spam filter or quarantine.
 If you do not receive such email within 10-15 min, please do not try to register or reset password again.
 Instead, check your "Spam" folder or wait until next morning to check your email quarantine.
 The confirmation code is valid 24 hours, which is enough in almost any case.
 If you still did not receive the code, please email the Admin of cemgems to fix this issue.

 Starting a work session¶

-If you have not log out before closing the browser the last time then CemGEMS web app (in the same browser on the same device) will just work further without login, unless the browser storage was cleaned (as described in the troubleshooting page) or the web browser was re-installed.
+If you have not logged out before closing the browser the last time then CemGEMS web app (in the same browser on the same device) will just work further without login, unless the browser storage was cleaned up (as described in the troubleshooting page) or the web browser was re-installed.
 If you have the user account in CemGEMS and you worked the last time elsewhere on another device (or in another browser), then it makes sense, after logging in, to click the "Download" button (located to the left of your name) in order to get all your previous work (recipes, processes and plots) from the back-end database into the client database on the new device.

 The simplest initial workflow¶

 Once you have logged in for the first time, you will most probably see a page below:

 One row is for defining the recipe of cement; another row is for a process simulation that starts from the current recipe.
 Defauls, visible in the initial page (you can hover the mouse cursor over any selector field to learn what it does), are preset to define:

 The first row: a new recipe for OPC (ordinary Portland cement) "CEM-I-OPC" expressed via quantities of clinker mineral constituents "min", to store it under the (editable) name "MyRecipe" after the equilibration.